 _

-This terrace suspended above the Seine offers a stunning view of Paris, the Louvre, and also the Olympic Cauldron, with a small selection of snacks and drinks.
-If you are looking for it, it is located at the exit of the Impressionism gallery and it is obviously open mainly during the summer season.
+This terrace suspended above the Seine offers a stunning view of Paris, the Louvre, and also the Vasque with a small selection of snacks and drinks.
+If you are looking for it, it is located at the exit of the Impressionism gallery, and it is mainly open during the summer season, obviously.

 Tested in 2025 - Invitation